8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 #6) Change Risk Analysis

-Risk is inherent to any change that we make to an application under test but we don’t always know if we are testing the right things.
+Risk is inherent to any change that we make to an application under testing, but we don’t always know if we are testing the right things.

 RDx systematically calculates the risk for each requirement and keeps you abreast of how it changes as you move further into the delivery lifecycle.